-Infective endocarditis (IE) is an infection of intracardiac structures most commonly the heart valves.(1) It is a universally fatal infection without treatment and considered to be amongst the top 4 most life-threatening infections.(2)Diagnosis can be made using the modified Duke criteriawith a combination of clinical, microbiological and imaging criteria.(3) Most commonly a combination of positive blood cultures, clinical features and changes on echocardiogram can be used to make the diagnosis.(1) Recommended treatment regimens for native and prosthetic valve infections caused by specific organisms have been devised and recommended by the European and American Societies.(2, 4)It is also now best practice for patients to be managed by a multidisciplinary infective endocarditis team including infectious diseases physicians, cardiologists and cardiothoracic surgeons.(5)

-Non - HACEK Gram negative infective endocarditis accounts for approximately 1.8% of all cases of infective endocarditis.
-The most common organisms involved are Escherichia coli and Pseudomonas aeruginosa followed by Klebsiella species.(6)Originally thought a disease of intravenous drug users (IVDU) these infections are now more commonly seen in those with healthcare contact, cardiac devices and immunosuppression.
-Patients have high rates of complications and mortalityis around 24% despite high rates of surgery (51%) in one series.(7)
+- 13 Infective endocarditis (IE) is an infection of intracardiac structures, most commonly the heart - 14 valves.(1) It is a universally fatal infection without treatment and is considered to be among the top - 15 four most life-threatening infections.(2) Diagnosis can be made using the modified Duke criteria, with - a combination of clinical, microbiological, and imaging criteria.(3) A combination of positive blood 16 - 17 cultures, clinical features, and changes on echocardiography can be used to make a diagnosis.(1) - Recommended treatment regimens for native and prosthetic valve infections caused by specific 18 - 19 organisms have been devised and recommended by European and American Societies.
+(2, 4) It is - 20 also now the best practice for patients to be managed by a multidisciplinary infective endocarditis - 21 team including infectious disease physicians, cardiologists, and cardiothoracic surgeons.(5) - 22 Non - HACEK Gram negative infective endocarditis accounts for approximately 1.8% of all IE cases - 23 of infective endocarditis.
+The most common organisms involved were Escherichia coli and - 24 Pseudomonas aeruginosa followed by Klebsiella spp..(6) Originally thought to be a disease of - 25 intravenous drug users (IVDU), these infections are now more commonly seen in those with - 26 healthcare contact, cardiac devices, and immunosuppression.
+Patients have high rates of - 27 complications, with a mortality rate of approximately 24%, despite high rates of surgery (51%) in one - 28 series.(7)